gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-matrices.md

 Step 1:  no matrix (or the identiy matrix)

 > we're in clip space.
+Positions passed in need to be in clip space

 Step 2:  `matrix = m3.projection(gl.canvas.clientWidth, gl.canvas.clientHeight)`;

-> we're now in pixel space
+> we're now in pixel space.
+Positions passed in need to be in pixel space

 Step 3:  `matrix = m3.translate(matrix, tx, ty);`